ZerBea/hcxbtdumptool/README.md

 Requirements
 --------------

 * Operatingsystem: Arch Linux (strict), Kernel >= 4.19 (strict).
-It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems).
-Don't use Kernel 4.4 (rt2x00 driver regression)
+It may work on other Linux systems (notebooks, desktops) and distributions, too (no support for other distributions, no support for other operating systems)

 * bluez installed